-Brooke Paskewich, PsyD is a Violence Prevention Program Manager who oversees numerous bullying and violence prevention research studies and programs at The Children’s Hospital of Philadelphia.
-Her portfolio includes initiatives that are school-, community-, and hospital-based, and range in scope from measurement development, program development, program implementation and evaluation, and the development and dissemination of aggression, bullying, and violence prevention resources.
+Brooke Paskewich, PsyD is a Behavioral Health Research Manager who oversees numerous school-based bullying and aggression prevention research studies and programs at Children’s Hospital of Philadelphia's Center for Violence Prevention (CVP).
+Her portfolio ranges in scope from measurement development, program development, program implementation and evaluation, and the development and dissemination of aggression, bullying, and violence prevention resources.

 In her role with CVP's Friend to Friend and Preventing Aggression in Schools Everyday (PRAISE) programs,

 Dr. Paskewich develops school-focused implementation methods that integrate best practice — empirically supported strategies for aggression and bullying prevention — with procedures that foster the necessary school buy-in and engagement of staff from high-level administrators to support staff working in lunchroom and playground settings.
 She has expertise in approaches that ensure interventions feasibly and responsively meet the needs of schools, while also adhering to a rigorous research protocol.

 For all studies and programs within her portfolio, Dr. Paskewich oversees daily operations to ensure milestones are met according to project timelines.
 She trains and supervises project staff for both research and intervention activities, and leads recruitment and quantitative and qualitative evaluation efforts.
 Dr. Paskewich is also responsible for all financial, compliance, regulatory, and reporting requirements for her portfolio.
 As a study co-investigator, she is also a leading contributor to grant writing and the dissemination of study findings.